ArpanaG123/CRUD-APIs/README.md

-# CRUD Operation - Node js(express,mongodb.mongoose)
+# CRUD Operation - Node.js (Express, MongoDB, Mongoose)

 ## Description
 This project is a Node.js application that demonstrates CRUD operations with MongoDB.
-It uses Express.js as the server framework, Mongoose as the ODM (Object Data Modeling) library for MongoDB, and includes routes for performing CRUD operations on a user model.
+It uses Express.js as the server framework and Mongoose as the ODM (Object Data Modeling) library for MongoDB.
+The application includes routes for performing CRUD operations on a user model.

+## Features

+- **Create User:** Allows the creation of new user records with email, password, contact, and location.
+- **Read User:** Retrieves user details based on the request.
+- **Update User:** Updates existing user records with new data.
+- **Delete User:** Removes user records from the database.
+- **Password Hashing:** Passwords are securely hashed before storing in the database.
+- **Error Handling:** Includes basic error handling for CRUD operations.

 ## Requirements